DerGuteWolf/abap-platform-reuse-services/README.md

 -->

 ## Description

 In this repository you will find sample code that shows how to work with the following reuse services:

 - Number Ranges
 - Change Documents
 - Adobe Forms Service

 The repository contains a simple sample RAP business objects to create sales orders and items.
+The semantic key for the sales orders is drawn from a _number range object_.
+Changes to two fields of the sales order are recorded using a _change document object_ and to data elements for the _total amount_ and the _overall status_ that have been configured appropriately to record changes.

+Using an action the sample also shows how content of a sales order entity including its items can be used to fill a form from the _Adobe Forms Service_ to create a PDF document.

 ### Number Ranges